AlexStack/Google-Recaptcha-to-any-form/README.md

 use GoogleRecaptchaToAnyForm\GoogleRecaptcha;
 ```

-- Put below php code in your frontend template/page.
+- Put below php code into the form-submitted-method() of your backend php file.

 ```php
 GoogleRecaptcha::verify($GoogleRecaptchaSecretKey, 'Google Recaptcha Validation Failed!!');